-7.0.2.
+8.0.2.
 Demographically Independent Population

-The Cowlitz Basin Cutthroat Trout population is part of the Southwestern Washington/ lower Columbia River Coastal Cutthroat Trout DPS.
-Based on their geographic spawning distribution (Figure 7.0-1) and genetic sampling, all Cutthroat Trout within the Cowlitz Basin (excluding the populations in the Toutle and Coweeman basins) are considered a single population that is separate from those of other lower Columbia River tributaries (Blakley et al. 2000; LCFRB 2010).
+The Cowlitz Basin Cutthroat Trout population is part of the Southwestern Washington/lower Columbia River Coastal Cutthroat Trout DPS.
+Based on their geographic spawning distribution (Figure 8.0-1) and genetic sampling, all Cutthroat Trout within the Cowlitz Basin (excluding the populations in the Toutle and Coweeman basins) are considered a single population that is separate from those of other lower Columbia River tributaries (Blakley et al. 2000; LCFRB 2010).

-7.0.3.
+8.0.3.
 Life History Diversity and Distribution

 Cutthroat Trout inhabiting the Cowlitz Basin exhibit three different life history forms: anadromous, resident, and adfluvial (LCFRB 2010).
 Historically, the anadromous form occurred throughout the basin but was mostly restricted to the Lower Cowlitz Subbasin following construction of Mayfield Dam.
-However, natural-origin Cutthroat Trout smolts are still captured at the juvenile collection facilities at Cowlitz Falls and Mayfield dams and adults captured at Cowlitz Salmon Hatchery are transported upstream.
+However, natural-origin Cutthroat Trout smolts are still captured at the juvenile collection facilities at Cowlitz Falls and Mayfield dams and adults captured at the Barrier Dam Adult Facility are transported upstream.
 A resident form that primarily utilizes headwater habitats is found throughout the basin and an adfluvial form resides in the Tilton and Upper Cowlitz subbasins that utilizes larger riverine habitats and the reservoirs created by Mayfield, Mossyrock, and Cowlitz Falls dams (Blakley et al. 2000).

 Anadromous natural-origin adults return to the Cowlitz Basin from July to October, with peak returns in August and September (Blakley et al. 2000; LCFRB 2010).
-Spawning occurs from January through mid-April and smolts outmigrate in the spring, after rearing for 2-3 years in freshwater.
-Resident and adfluvial Cutthroat Trout are thought to exhibit similar spawn timing as natural-origin anadromous trout and likely hybridize where their ranges overlap.
+Spawning occurs from January through mid-April and smolts outmigrate in the spring, generally after rearing for 2-3 years in freshwater.
+Natural origin sea-run Cutthroat Trout exhibit diverse adult life histories including multiparous and skip spawn strategies.
+Resident and adfluvial Cutthroat Trout are thought to exhibit similar spawn timing as natural-origin anadromous trout and likely interbreed where their ranges overlap.
 Cowlitz Trout Hatchery produces Cutthroat Trout smolts to supplement the anadromous component of the population.
-The returning hatchery-origin adults spawn earlier, from November to February, as a result of artificial selection for early-returning trout (Blakley et al. 2000).
+The returning hatchery-origin adults spawn earlier, from November to February, as a result of artificial selection for early-maturing trout (Blakley et al. 2000).

-7.0.4.
+8.0.4.
 History and Recent Abundance

 Historically, anadromous Cutthroat Trout were able to access most of the Cowlitz Basin except for the upper portions of tributaries, where steep gradients and high flows limited passage (Blakley et al. 2000).
-Completion of Mayfield Dam limited anadromy to the Lower Cowlitz Subbasin, while the resident life history form persisted in the Tilton and Upper Cowlitz subbasins and the adfluvial components of the population adapted to reservoirs associated with Mayfield, Mossyrock, and Cowlitz Falls dams (Blakley et al. 2000).
-By 1990-1994, the 5-year mean number of anadromous Cutthroat Trout returning to Mayfield Dam (1,628 trout) was only 19% of the mean of 8,698 trout from 1962-1966 (LCFRB 2010; Blakley et al. 2000).
-Recent returns of anadromous adults to Cowlitz Salmon Hatchery remain low; a mean of 1,189 adults returned from 2007-2017, of which 1,049 were hatchery-origin and 140 were natural-origin (Figure 7.0-2; WDFW 2019).
+Completion of Mossyrock Dam limited anadromy by blocking upstream access by adults to the Upper Cowlitz Subbasin.
+The resident life history form has persisted in the Tilton and Upper Cowlitz subbasins.
+The adfluvial components of the population have adapted to the reservoirs associated with Mayfield, Mossyrock, and Cowlitz Falls dams (Blakley et al. 2000).
+By 1990-1994, the 5-year mean number of anadromous adult Cutthroat Trout returning to Mayfield Dam (1,628 trout) was only 19% of the mean of 8,698 trout from 1962-1966 (LCFRB 2010; Blakley et al. 2000).
+Recent returns of anadromous adults to the Barrier Dam Adult Facility remain low; a mean of 1,179 adults returned from 2007-2017, of which 1,045 were hatchery-origin and 134 were natural-origin (Figure 8.0-2; WDFW 2019).
 No abundance estimates are available for the resident or adfluvial components of the population.

-Smolt abundance has been low, with <1,000 smolts typically counted annually at each of Cowlitz Falls and Mayfield Dams from 1978-2006, representing roughly 10% of counts when collections began in the early 1960s (LCFRB 2010).
+Smolt abundance above Cowlitz Falls and Mayfield dams has been low, with <2,000 smolts typically counted annually from 1978-2006, representing roughly 10% of counts when collections began in the early 1960s (LCFRB 2010).
 From 2007-2017, a mean of 584 and 810 smolts were collected annually at Cowlitz Falls Dam (Upper Cowlitz Subbasin) and Mayfield Dam (Tilton Subbasin), respectively.
 Smolt production from the Lower Cowlitz Subbasin has not been estimated.